 Press the push-button once again.
-If the probe is not defective, the letters "PR#" (where # is the number of the input to which the probe is connected) are displayed, alternating with the on/off state of the probe and the temperature measured by the probe.
-If the probe is defective, the letters "PR#" are displayed, alternating with the on/off state of the probe and the letter "P".
+If the probe is not defective, the letters "PR#" (where # is the number of the input to which the probe is connected) are displayed, alternating with the temperature measured by the probe.
+If the probe is defective, the letters "PR#" are displayed, alternating with the letter "P".